Robustly learning the Hamiltonian dynamics of a superconducting quantum processor: Estimating experimental errors

-Finally, we estimate the error on the Hamiltonian $\hat h$ and initial map $\hat S$ identified via the robust identification method including pre- and post-processing.
-This error comprises two contributions.
-First, it has a systematic contribution which is due to the non-diagonal and orthogonal part $O_M$ of the final map $M$.
-Second, it has a statistical contribution due to the estimation of the expectation values \eqref{eq:data model methods} from finite statistics.
-The two error contribution have different roles for the predictive power of the identified Hamiltonian.
-The identified Hamiltonian can be regarded as the `actual' Hamiltonian during the time evolution as described in the frame rotated by the orthogonal part of the systematic measurement error.
-For experiments that include the same ramping phases, the identified Hamiltonian $\hat h$ together with the initial map $\hat S$ and the diagonal orthogonal final map $\hat D_M$ is thus expected to predict the time-evolution up the statistical error.
-Thus, in such settings, the systematic error of the identified Hamiltonian does not affect its predictive power.
+In this section, we explain how we empirically estimate the error on the Hamiltonian $\hat h$ and initial map $\hat S$ identified via the robust identification method \cref{alg:HamRec}, including pre- and post-processing.
+This error comprises two contributions. {First, it has a systematic contribution, which is due to the non-trivial final map $M \neq \id$ (\cref{ssec:systematic error}). } Second, it has a statistical contribution due to the estimation of the expectation values \cref{eq:spam data model} from finite statistics (\cref{ssec:statistical error}).

+As noted in the main text, the impact of the systematic error on the predictive power of the identified Hamiltonian is reduced by the gauge freedom in \eqref{eq:spam data model} under simultaneous transformation of $h,S,M$.
+Additionally, the systematic error in the prediction error can be further reduced using the iterative procedure described in \cref{ssec:iterative procedure}.